Rodrigues' descendants of a polynomial and Boutroux curves: Various preliminaries

 Further, let $Y$ and $Y^\prime$ be Riemann surfaces and let $\nu: Y \to Y^\prime$ be a branched covering.
 Take a real-valued function $f:Y\to \bR$ which is harmonic except at a finite set where it has logarithmic singularities.
 (In other words, in a neighborhood of a singular point $p\in Pol$, $f(z)=r\log\vert z\vert+\widetilde f(z)$, where $z$ is a local coordinate and $\widetilde f(z)$ is harmonic.)
 Let as above $Pol^-_f$ (resp. $Pol_f^+$) be the set of those points $p\in Pol$ at which the residue $r$ is negative (resp. $r$ is positive).
 Then $f$ is subharmonic in $Y\setminus Pol_f^-$.
 Note that $Pol=Pol_f^-\cup Pol_f^+$ supports all the point masses of the Laplacian of $f$ considered as a measure.

 \begin{theorem} \end{theorem} \begin{proof}Note first that the maximum $h(z)=\max f_i(z)$ of a finite number of harmonic functions $f_i, \ i=1,...,\ell$, defined on an open set $V^\prime\subset Y^\prime$ is subharmonic and continuous; its Laplacian is supported on (some parts of) the level curves $f_i=f_j$, $i< j$.
-Furthermore these level curves are real semi-analytic.
+Furthermore these level curves are real analytic.
 In each connected component $C$ of the complement to the union of all level curves $f_i=f_j$, $i< j$, there exists an $i$ such that $h(z)=f_i(z)$ for all $z\in C$.
 Hence $h(z)$ is also piecewise-harmonic.

 One gets $h(p)=-\infty$ only in the case where $f_i(p)=-\infty$ for all $i=1,2,...,\ell$.
-In addition to a measure supported on a union of real semi-analytic curves, the Laplacian of $h$ will contain the point mass $\min_i{r_i} \cdot \delta(p)$ at $p$ where the $r_i$'s are the respective residues.
+In addition to a measure supported on a union of segments of real analytic curves, the Laplacian of $h$ will contain the point mass $\min_i{r_i} \cdot \delta(p)$ at $p$ where the $r_i$'s are the respective residues.
 If some $r_i<0$, then $h$ will not be subharmonic at $p$, but it still has a logarithmic singularity at $p$ which implies that its Laplacian contains a negative point mass at $p$.

 Let $Cr\subset Y$ denote the set of all critical points of the map $\nu$ and denote by $Cv:=\nu(Cr)\subset Y^\prime$ its set of critical values.
 If $V^\prime\subset Y^\prime\setminus Cv$ is a simply connected open set, then the inverse image $\nu^{-1}(V^\prime)$ is a disjoint union $\cup V_i$ of open sets $V_i\subset Y$, such that the restriction $\nu:V_i\to V^\prime$ is a local biholomorphism which we denote by $\nu_i$.